-The Department relies on the Graduate Record Examination (GRE), letters of recommendation, transcripts, and a personal Statement of Purpose in making choices for admission and financial aid.
+The Department relies on letters of recommendation, transcripts, and a personal Statement of Purpose in making choices for admission and financial aid.

-GRE scores are not required for admission.
-Submisson of GRE scores are optional in this addmission cycle.
+Submisson of GRE scores are optional and are not required for admission.
 Please note that if choosing to submit GRE scores:

 - The GRE must be taken no more than five years prior to the intended quarter of entry.

 - Scores must come directly from the Educational Testing Service (ETS), using our ETS institution code of 1565.